Big yields of gourmet roots

 Uses: Beds,Cuisine,Outdoor,Winter Interest

 (P)?Pkt of 200 seeds

 But the star is the root itself.
 Baby beets are ready in just 2 months, succulent and toothsome.
-Give the roots another 2 weeks or so of growing time, and they are round, heavy, red to the center. and packed with sugars, suitable for eating fresh or canning.
-Merlin is versatile and always top quality.
+Round, heavy, red to the center, they are packed with sugars, suitable for eating fresh or canningand full size just 2 weeks later.